 Wellington writer Jenny Pattrick, is an acclaimed historical novelist.
-She has published eight novels to date, The Denniston Rose (2003) and its sequel, Heart of Coal (2004), are among New Zealand’s biggest-selling novels and have been republished in illustrated editions.
+Her books The Denniston Rose (2003) and its sequel, Heart of Coal (2004), are among New Zealand’s biggest-selling novels and have been republished in illustrated editions.
 Jenny has also written fiction and commentary for radio, and with her musician husband, musical shows for children which are performed throughout New Zealand and abroad.
 Carole Beu from the Women’s Bookshop, Auckland wrote in the NZ Listener: ‘Jenny Pattrick is in a category of her own: she is a fine writer but also popular’.

 A celebrated story-teller, all of Jenny’s adult titles have been number one bestsellers in New Zealand.
 Her works include Landings (Penguin, 2012), and Inheritance (Penguin, 2010), (both number one bestsellers), as well as Heartland (2014), Skylark (2012), In Touch with Grace (2006), and Catching the Current (2005).